Bedroom Trends & Design Ideas for 2022

 We’ve all spent a lot more time at home over the past year, so naturally we’re likely to have noticed things we like and dislike about our bedrooms.
 So, we’ve delved into the bedroom design trends that are set to take off this year and picked out some favourites.
 We hope you feel inspired to jazz up your boudoir…

-You may have found yourself having to work from your bed or bedroom (a.k.a WFB) since Covid came about.
+You may have found yourself having to work from your bed or bedroom since the pandemic came about.
 This new way of working has not only had a big impact on many people’s routines, but sadly some negative impacts on physical and mental health too.

 With more people having to work from home, bedroom design trends for 2022 have seen a strong focus on uniqueness (stemming from people wanting to feel safe at home), exotic elements (people wishing they could go abroad), and sustainability (people wanting to help save the planet more than ever).